physimals/quantiphyse/README.md

 The `--maxi` option builds a package which includes selected plugins, assuming these are downloaded

-### OSX

-Installing from source on OSX is not fun.
-The major issue is QT since the required version (4.8) is deprecated and hard to install properly.

-I have had most success using Anaconda and installing PySide using the conda tool.
-This should bring in the appropriate version of QT.

 ## To Do list

 ### Issue tracker